Skip to main content

 2. Apply the manifest:

-Specify <gateway.yaml> is the name of the manifest yaml file to create the Gateway object.
+Specify <file_name> - the name of the yaml file with the manifest to create the Gateway object.
+For example, gateway.yaml.

 The created load balancer will appear in the Control Panel: in the top menu, click Products and select Cloud ServersBalancers section → Balancers tab.